turingschool/backend-curriculum-site/module1/lessons/modules.md

 ### Modules

-* Modules are like classes except you can't instantiate them
+* Modules may look like classes, but they only hold methods
 * Modules only store behavior
 * Modules *do not* store state